OleMartinChristensen/MATS-planningtool/README.md

 $ conda install spyder

 6. Run Spyder and create a project (found at the toolbar at the top).
-Place the Operational_Planning_Tool package in the working directory of the project.
+Place the OPT (Operational_Planning_Tool) package in the working directory of the project.

-The Operational_Planning_Tool package can be put anywhere in *sys.path* but it is easiest to put it in the working directory of the Spyder project, as that directory is automatically part of the PYTHONPATH which is part of *sys.path*.
+The OPT (Operational_Planning_Tool) package can be put anywhere in *sys.path* but it is easiest to put it in the working directory of the Spyder project, as that directory is automatically part of the PYTHONPATH which is part of *sys.path*.

 7. Finally try to execute these lines in Spyder (either in the IPython console or as part of a script).

-    import Operational_Planning_Tool as OPT
+    import OPT

     OPT.Copy_ConfigFile('OPT_Config_File')

-    OPT.Set_ConfigFile('OPT_Config_File', '2019/09/05 08:00:00')
+    OPT.Set_ConfigFile('OPT_Config_File', '2020/09/05 08:00:00')

     OPT.CheckConfigFile()